caiomiyaji/challenge004/README.md

 # challenge004
-Order summary component

-Frontend Mentor challenge003 (Order summary component)
+Frontend Mentor challenge004 (Order summary component)

 This is a challenge from Frontend Mentor.
 This page was built using HTML and CSS (flexbox)